openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/reduction/ReduceMin_1.rst

 1. If ``axes`` is an empty list, *ReduceMin* corresponds to the identity operation.
 2. If ``axes`` contains all dimensions of input ``data``, a single reduction value is calculated for the entire input tensor.

+Reducing empty tensor results in an undefined behavior.

 **Attributes**

 * *keep_dims*